 - “following” elected officials or candidates

-Aside from voicing political opinion, each type of post or interaction is a way of distributing content that already exists.
+Aside from voicing political opinions, each type of post or interaction is a way of distributing content that already exists.
 In this context, social media allows people to reach a broader audience with their opinions, but most people don’t share their opinions.
 Only about 34% do so, primarily people between 18-39 years of age.

 Of course, even people who repost content are passively voicing an opinion and, one would imagine, trying to sway their friends and family to their way of thinking.
 Many of the people who do post are diehard politicos voicing an immovable opinion for one side or the other, and the rest are mostly people who joke about gaffes or comment on the First Lady’s attire.
 Certain studies have tried to prove that this type of social media manipulation works, but researchers remain skeptical.